Algebro-Geometric Solutions of the Generalized Virasoro Constraints

-We will describe algebro-geometric solutions of the KdV hierarchy whose $\tau$-functions in addition satisfy the so-called Virasoro constraints (in particular, the string equation).
-We show that these solutions are closely related to embeddings of the positive half of the Virasoro algebra into the Lie algebra of differential operators on the circle as well as to double covers of the projective line equipped with a line bundle.
-As by-products, we exhibit certain links of our methods with $\Gl(n)$-opers on the punctured disk and with the Virasoro constraints appearing in 2D quantum gravity.
+\Abstract{We will describe algebro-geometric solutions of the KdV hierarchy whose $\tau$-functions in addition satisfy a generalization of the Virasoro constraints (and, in particular, a generalization of the string equation).
+We show that these solutions are closely related to embeddings of the positive half of the Virasoro algebra into the Lie algebra of dif\/ferential operators on the circle.
+Our results are tested against the case of Witten--Kontsevich $\tau$-function.
+As by-products, we exhibit certain links of our methods with double covers of the projective line equipped with a line bundle and with ${\rm Gl}(n)$-opers on the punctured disk.}